-In the final year you grow your understanding of the engineering industry, robotics and automation, advanced control systems and user interface design.
+In the final year you grow your understanding of the engineering industry, robotics and automation, advanced control systems and embedded software engineering.

 Your individual industry project in Year 4 is your opportunity to gain real-life industrial experience in an engineering environment, under the guidance of an experienced supervisor.